 Thai Traditional Massage is a relative newcomer in the (American) bodywork arena.
-Subsequently, Thai Massage practitioning and education regulation, certification and accreditation are (still) in a kind of early stage likewise.
+Subsequently, practicing Thai Massage, and Thai Massage education regulation, certification, and accreditation are likewise (still) in a kind of early stage.

-In past years, we’ve seen that existing regulating agencies and organization adopt (or try to adopt) or implement Thai Traditional Massage quality guidelines and also we’ve witnessed new specialized Thai Massage agencies or associations emerge.
+In past years, we’ve seen that existing regulating agencies and organization adopt (or try to adopt), or implement Traditional Thai Massage quality guidelines, and also we’ve witnessed the emergence of new specialized Thai Massage agencies or associations.

 Mind that some of the organizations mentioned below integrate or encapsulate Thai Traditional Massage as “just another bodywork modality,” others are simply schools or trainers that have had a fair amount of students and started their own “lineage of certifications and accreditation,” and others again are organizations focusing on Thai Massage and Thai healing exclusively without being a school or trainer themselves.

 Of course, in the US you have the regular Massage Therapy Programs (often on state level) that offer comprehensive 500 or 550 hours (or more) massage and/or bodywork training to get licensed as a massage therapist (often in a particular American state only).
-Many of these colleges today include a bit of Thai Massage training in their curriculum.
+Many of these colleges today include (a bit of, or sometimes somewhat more) Thai Massage training in their curriculum.

 Okay then, let’s take a look at some associations, institutes and schools in the United States that occupy themselves with quality standards and certifications with regard to Traditional Thai Massage education and practice.